Treasury reports rebut Biden’s ‘totally false’ claims about Hunter’s cash haul

 Hunter Biden received a single wire transfer of $3.5 million from Elena Baturina.
 The Senate report said she became a billionaire through illegal construction contracts awarded by her husband, since deceased.

-This is based on Treasury Department reports received by committee Chairman Ron Johnson, Wisconsin Republican, and Senate Finance Committee Chairman Chuck Grassley, Iowa Republican.
+This is based on Treasury Department reports received by committee Chairman Ron Johnson, Wisconsin Republican, and Senate Finance Committee Chairman Charles E. Grassley, Iowa Republican.

 The Senate narrative is not specific, but the types of transaction records match the description of confidential suspicious activity reports that the Treasury issues when it suspects illegal activity.